 The hillbilly singer Vernon Dalhart—in fact the classically trained Marion Try Slaughter—recorded a version for Edison Records one year earlier than McClintock himself.
-I love the descending guitar line in this one, a sophisticated little chromatic insertion of a flatted sixth in the descending bass line run on the low strings to suggest an augmented sixth chord and a bit of dissonant, devilish temptation in the fantasy of escape (who is playing guitar on this track?
+I love the descending guitar line in this one, a sophisticated little chromatic insertion of a flatted sixth in the descending bass line run on the low strings to suggest an augmented sixth chord and a bit of dissonant, devilish temptation in the fantasy of escape.
+Who is playing guitar on this track?
 Not Dalhart, but who?
 Also a wonderful little banjo solo.

 Nonetheless, the song eventually emerged after World War II as a sweet, sanitized children’s song, best known through the 1949 version by Burl Ives.